How to Change Photos on Your Squarespace Website

 Size them well and name them. ⤵️

-1. A good size for your photos for Squarespace is at least 1500px - 2000px.
+1. A good width for your photos for Squarespace is at least 1500px - 2000px.
 Anything smaller could appear blurry.
 Anything bigger could slow down your website and negatively impact your SEO.

 Alright, now that you’ve saved all your new images with names, you’re ready to begin! ⤵️